mikevoets/jama16-retina-replication/README.md

 2. Download the [_Kaggle_ EyePACS data set](https://www.kaggle.com/c/diabetic-retinopathy-detection) and place all files in the `data/eyepacs` folder.

 3. Run `$ ./eyepacs.sh` to preprocess the _Kaggle_ EyePACS data set, and redistribute this set into a training and test set.
-Run with the `--only_gradable` flag if you want to train with gradable images only.
+Run with the `--only_gradable` flag if you want to train and evaluate with gradable images only.
 NB: This is a large data set, so this may take hours to finish.

 4. Download the [Messidor-Original data set](http://www.adcis.net/en/Download-Third-Party/Messidor.html) and place all files in the `data/messidor` folder.

 5. Run `$ ./messidor.sh` to preprocess the Messidor-Original data set.
-Run with the `--only_gradable` flag if you want to train with gradable images only.
+Run with the `--only_gradable` flag if you want to evaluate with gradable images only.

 ## Training